-The 14th Future Energy Nigeria (formerly known as the West African Power Industry Convention – WAPIC) with the support of the Ministry of Power, Transmission Company of Nigeria, Nigeria Electricity Regulatory Commission, Distribution Companies and prominent Generation companies, will once again host many of the Country’s leading energy decision-makers from 13 - 14 November 2018 at the Eko Hotel & Suite Convention Centre, Lagos, Nigeria.
-Value Proposition
+The 15th Future Energy Nigeria (formerly known as the West African Power Industry Convention – WAPIC) with the support of the Federal Ministry of Power, Works and Housing, and Eko Electricity Distribution Company, will once again host many of the country’s leading energy decision-makers from 13 - 14 November 2018 at the Eko Hotel & Suites Convention Centre, Lagos, Nigeria.

 Transforming the Nigerian power landscape

-Nigeria is determined to meet its demands and contribute more to the West Africa power pool.
-Huge investment opportunities exist in the Nigeria Electricity Supply Industry as local and international investors are encouraged to take advantage of the huge opportunities in the sector, such as:
+Nigeria is determined to meet its demands and contribute more to the West African power pool.
+Huge investment opportunities exist in the Nigeria electricity supply industry as local and international investors are encouraged to take advantage of the vast opportunities in the sector, such as:

 - Expansion of existing facilities in generation, transmission and distribution